• They are behind on a house payment and facing foreclosure (read our complete guide to home foreclosure here)

 – Will someone come into my home to inspect my property?

 If you are behind on a mortgage, the mortgage company has the right to inspect the outside of the property.
 Otherwise, creditors do not generally inspect the inside of your house.

 – Is it possible to get my credit back after my case is over?

 Yes.
 The most common strategy is to apply for a credit card after your case is over, use it to make basic monthly purchases, never carry a balance, and pay in full each month.
 We will discuss some strategies with you at your consultation, as well as after you receive a discharge.

 – Will bankruptcy be on my credit report?
 For how long?

 Yes.
 Chapter 13 bankruptcy may stay on your credit for up to seven years from the date of filing.

 – Are there any alternatives to filing bankruptcy?

 There may be, especially if the amount of unsecured debt you have is not overwhelming.
 Easily half the people who meet with me do not need to hire me for a bankruptcy.
 Many families have never done a budget, and I am able to help them find ways to cut expenses and get back on their feet without use of professional help.
 Other folks choose to have me negotiate their debts for them.
 Whatever their choice, I never charge a fee for a 1 hour initial consultation.
-Please visit the following link for more information on Chapter 13 Bankruptcy Fees and Costs in Houston Texas.
+Whatever their choice, I never charge a fee for a 1 hour initial consultation.
+See also our page on alternatives to bankruptcy.

 – Do I have to go to court?